NoHeinz/Ghidra/README.md

 ## Loading a Binary

-1. When launching for the first time you'll come across this screen:
+1. When launching Ghidra for the first time you'll come across this screen:

    ![defaultLaunch](images/defaultLaunch.jpg)